Vernon Decatur Stephens

 ". . . the best shortstop prospect I have ever seen." - Vern Stephens' manager at San Antonio, Marty McManus, a long-time major league infielder

-Stephens broke into the majors in 1941 and played his first seven seasons with the Browns, arguably having his best years with them.
-However, he achieved his greatest fame with the Boston Red Sox from 1948-1942, posting big RBI totals in his first three seasons with the team.
-Observers have had a tendency to discount the stats posted in Stephens' career due to his playing in Fenway Park, but his performances in Boston merely continued the dominance that he had shown in St. Louis.
+Stephens broke into the majors in 1941 playing his first seven seasons with the Browns, having outstanding seasons with them.
+However, he achieved his greatest fame with the Boston Red Sox from 1948-1952, posting mammoth RBI totals in his first three seasons with the team.
+Although some observers have had a tendency to minimize his Fenway Park stats, his performances in Boston merely reflected the dominance that he had shown in St. Louis.
 During his years with Boston, Ted Williams was the only teammate who was able to regularly out-perform him offensively.

-As a defensive player, his range and fielding percentage were generally above average.
+Defensively, his range and fielding percentage were solid.
 However, he flunked his physical for the army due to an old knee injury, and another injury to the knee eventually caused him to move from shortstop to third base.

 In 1946, he briefly jumped to the Mexican League, but was brought back after only a few days.
 Jack Fournier was one of the people who went down to get him.
 Other players who jumped and stayed longer were suspended by Major League Baseball, but Stephens continued to play in the majors.